NautilusTrader

 Handler dispatch

-When an event reaches a strategy, the system calls handlers in a fixed priority order.
-The first matching handler runs, then the next level, so you can handle events at whatever granularity you need.
+When an event reaches a strategy, the system calls handlers in a fixed order.
+The specific handler runs before the aggregate handler, so you can handle events at either granularity or use both.

 Order events